JamesOnwordi/African-Ludo/readme.md

 Ludo is a strategy board game for two to four players, in which the players race their four tokens from start to finish according to the rolls of a single die.
-Skills required: Strategy, tactics, counting, probability // sincerely I feel it's all luck
+Skills required: Strategy, tactics, counting, probability.
+Sincerely I feel it's all luck

 ## Approach Taken